 • TR 2.1.
-Encourage the County to continue to provide transportation for elderly and disabled residents within the municipality.
-While the County currently administers two programs, these programs should periodically be assessed so that the needs of the area elderly and disabled residents are being addressed.
+Encourage the County Department of Aging to continue to provide transportation for elderly and disabled residents within the municipality.
+While the County currently administers tow programs, these programs should periodically be assessed so that the needs of the area elderly and disabled residents are being addressed.